-Reaction R1, in contrast, is still remarkably poorly characterized.
-In 1936, Steacie and Phillips5 experimentally estimated an activation energy E_a of 6.3 kcal/mol from measurements at room temperature, and in 1977, Jones et al.16 measured 9.4 kcal/mol in experiments over the temperature range 357-544 K. In 1988, Nicholas and Vaghjiani18 estimated energy-dependent cross sections from photochemical experiments and thermally averaged them to obtain $E_a = 10.8$ kcal/mol, which they judged to be "consistent" with the results of Jones et al. In 2001, Bryukov et al.14 reported a measurement from 467-826 K that yielded $E_a = 8.6$ kcal/mol.
+characterized.
+In 1936, Steacie and Phillips experimentally estimated an activation energy $E_a$ of 6.3 kcal/mol from measurements at room temperature, and in 1977, Jones et al. 16 measured 9.4 kcal/mol in experiments over the temperature range of 357-544 K. In 1988, Nicholas and Vaghjiani estimated energy-dependent cross sections from photochemical experiments and thermally averaged them to obtain $E_a = 10.8$ kcal/mol, which they judged to be "consistent" with the results of Jones et al. In 2001, Bryukov et al. 14 reported a measurement from 467 to 826 K that yielded $E_a$ =8.6 kcal/mol.
 They could not measure the rate constant at higher temperatures because of dissociation of the radical product.
 They pointed out that extrapolation to lower and higher temperatures is needed for applications, but the extrapolations are quite ambiguous for a number of reasons.
-Attempts to extrapolate are uncertain not only because of the uncertainty in E_a but also because of the fact that Arrhenius plots are nonlinear.
+Attempts to extrapolate are uncertain not only because of the uncertainty in $E_a$ but also because of the fact that Arrhenius plots are nonlinear.

 Theoretical progress on direct calculations of the rate constant has also been marked by difficulties.
-In 2001, Senosiain et al.56 modeled the available experimental data and reported an estimated barrier height of 9.7 kcal/mol.
-Their model also leads to an estimate of the transmission coefficient of 3.6 at 300 K. In contrast, Bryukov et al.'s model leads to an estimated barrier height of 9.1 kcal/mol; their rate constant extrapolated to room temperature exceeds the values measured there^{5,16,18} by a factor of 3-4.
-Bryukov et al. concluded that "the low-temperature rate constant ... remains uncertain."14 A year later, one of these authors, Knyazev, returned to the problem with a more extensive computational study.12 Based on isodesmic analyses, he estimated the barrier height at what he considered to be the highest level to be 8.9 kcal/mol (some other calculations12 gave 9.0 kcal/mol).
-His extrapolated rate constant at 300 K is 1.2×10^{-17} cm3 molecules-1s-1, which is a factor of 1.5×10^{-4} lower than the value at

-600 K.12 This compares to 9.4×10^{-17} cm3molecules-1s-1 and a factor of 1.3×10^{-3} in the earlier paper.14 The difference of an order of magnitude is disconcerting.
-Kerkeni and Clary60 used a reduced-dimensionality quantum dynamics method in which two modes are treated in hyperspherical coordinates and the others are modeled using a harmonic approximation.
-Kerkeni and Clary's potential energy surface has a classical barrier height of 13.5 kcal/mol and a zero-point-inclusive barrier height of 12.0 kcal/mol.
+In 2001, Senosiain et al. modeled the available experimental data and reported an estimated barrier height of 9.7 kcal/mol.
+Their model also leads to an estimate of the transmission coefficient of 3.6 at 300 K. In contrast, the model of Bryukov et al. leads to an estimated barrier height of 9.1 kcal/mol; their rate constant extrapolated to room temperature exceeds the values measured there by a factor of 3-4.
+Bryukov al. concluded that "the low-temperature rate constant.....remains uncertain."14 A year later, one of these authors, Knyazev, returned to the problem with a more extensive computational study.
+12 Based on isodesmic analyses, he estimated the barrier height at what he considered to be the highest level to be 8.9 kcal/mol (some other calculations gave 9.0 kcal/mol).
+His extrapolated rate constant at 300 K is $1.2 \times 10^{-17}$ cm molecules-1 s-1, which is a factor of $1.5 \times 10^{-4}$ lower than the value at 600 K. This compares to $9.4 \times 10^{-17}$ cm molecules-1 s-1 and a factor of $1.3 \times 10^{-3}$ in the earlier paper.
+The difference of an order of magnitude is disconcerting.
+Kerkeni and Clary used a reduced-dimensionality quantum dynamics method in which two modes are treated in hyperspherical coordinates and the others are modeled using a harmonic approximation.
+Kerkeni and Clary's potential-energy surface has a classical barrier height of 13.5 kcal/mol and a zero-point-inclusive barrier height of 12.0 kcal/mol.
 In the present study, we will employ full-dimensional VTST/MT to investigate reaction (R1).